From the publisher:

 TEN RULES FOR FAKING IT by Sophie Sullivan.
 St. Martin’s Griffin (December 29, 2020).
 ISBN: 978-1250624161.
 384 pages.

 This entry was posted on Saturday, February 6th, 2021 at 8:00 AM and is filed under Book Reviews, Fiction, Romance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.